RahulEdward/tmreact/README.md

 - **User-Friendly Interface**: A straightforward Flask-based application interface accessible to traders of all levels of expertise.
 - **Real-Time Execution**: Implement your trading strategies in real time, ensuring immediate action to capitalize on market opportunities.
 - **Customizable Strategies**: Easily adapt and tailor your trading strategies to meet your specific needs, with extensive options for customization and automation.
-- **Secure and Reliable**: With a focus on security and reliability, OpenAlgo provides a dependable platform for your algotrading activities, safeguarding your data and trades.
+- **Secure and Reliable**: With a focus on security and reliability, TM-ALGO provides a dependable platform for your algotrading activities, safeguarding your data and trades.

 ## Documentation

-For detailed documentation on OpenAlgo, including setup guides, API references, and usage examples, refer to [https://docs.openalgo.in](https://docs.openalgo.in)
+For detailed documentation on TM-ALGO, including setup guides, API references, and usage examples, refer to [https://docs.TM-ALGO.in](https://docs.TM-ALGO.in)

 ## Contributing

-We welcome contributions to OpenAlgo!
+We welcome contributions to TM-ALGO!
 If you're interested in improving the application or adding new features, please feel free to fork the repository, make your changes, and submit a pull request.

 ## License

-OpenAlgo is released under the GPL V3.0 License.
+TM-ALGO is released under the GPL V3.0 License.
 See the `LICENSE` file for more details.

 ## Contact